Monday, February 22, 2010

 B: Now these lyrics are clever.
 I love the disbelieving honesty of wondering why someone ‘chooses to feel the way they feel about you’.

-V: Poised but understated in a way that makes Michael Ball look even more of a twat.
-Seamless backing vocals.
-Has W.I.N.N.E.R. stamped all over it in big red letters.
+V: Poised but understated in a way that makes Michael Ball look even more self-satisfied.
+It has W.I.N.N.E.R. stamped all over it.

 18 Denmark

 A: It’s like three minutes of Benny Hill at Eurovision.
-Cheap as chips, but relentlessly (and rather inappropriately) boppy, given they’re meant to be worried about being caught out.
-Comes across as a spoof, but I’m happy to go with it.
+Cheap as chips, but relentlessly and rather inappropriately boppy, given they’re meant to be worried about getting caught.
+It comes across as a spoof, but I’m happy to go with it.

-V: Waaaaaaaaaagh, fashion disaster!
-Good harmonies, and great vocals generally, but neither of the leads look like they’d be singing such a song if they had any say in the matter, and the whole thing looks and sounds forced.
-Like they’re just sticking to the pattern ’cause they know it’ll give them a decent enough result.
+V: Good harmonies, and great vocals generally, but neither of the leads looks like they’d be singing such a song if they had any say in the matter.
+The whole thing sounds forced, as though they’re sticking to the pattern just ’cause they know it’ll give them a decent result.

 19 Italy